 Here is a list of gifts I hope to give and will love to receive.
 They are gifts that keep on giving.

 Encouragement – One of the easiest gift to give everyone around you: building each other up.
 Create a mutually encouraging community.
 Try it today, and you will reap the rewards.

 Patience – We don’t have it all figured out, but with a little bit of patience we’ll get there.
-Someone needs your patience, be mindful and gently with how you treat others.
+Someone needs your patience, be mindful and gentle with how you treat others.

 Authenticity – Being around authentic people frees me to be more of who I truly am and vice versa.
-Imagine a community of authentic people?
-Let’s be real, be more of who we truly are.
+Imagine a community of genuine people?
+Let’s be real and more of who we truly are.
 Yes, we can!

 Kindness – Because life gets tough, nobody likes ugly and kindness is free and never hurt anyone.
 Start by being kinder to yourself and watch how this single gift alone changes your world.

 Forgiveness – What better time to forgive and let go of the past.
 Meet someone halfway, extending an olive branch and spreading joy to the world.
 Forgiveness sets you free.